karayabin/universe-snapshot/universe/Ling/Light_UserDatabase/doc/api/Ling/Light_UserDatabase/Api/Generated/Interfaces/UserGroupHasPluginOptionApiInterface/deleteUserGroupHasPluginOptionByUserGroupIdAndPluginOptionId.md

-UserGroupHasPluginOptionApiInterface::deleteUserGroupHasPluginOptionByUserGroupIdAndPluginOptionId — Deletes the userGroupHasPluginOption identified by the given user_group_id and plugin_option_id.
+UserGroupHasPluginOptionApiInterface::deleteUserGroupHasPluginOptionByUserGroupIdAndPluginOptionId — Deletes the user group has plugin option identified by the given user_group_id and plugin_option_id.